noir-lang/noir/docs/docs/tutorials/contract_tutorials/private_voting_contract.md

 In this function, we do not create a nullifier with the address directly.
 This would leak privacy as it would be easy to reverse-engineer.
 We must add some randomness or some form of secret, like [nullifier secrets](../../aztec/concepts/accounts/keys.md#nullifier-secrets).

 To do this, we make an [oracle call](../../aztec/concepts/smart_contracts/oracles/index.md) to fetch the caller's secret key, hash it to create a nullifier, and push the nullifier to Aztec.
-The `secret.high` and `secret.low` values here refer to how we divide a large [Grumpkin scalar](https://github.com/AztecProtocol/aztec-packages/blob/7fb35874eae3f2cad5cb922282a619206573592c/noir/noir_stdlib/src/grumpkin_scalar.nr) value into its higher and lower parts.
-This allows for faster cryptographic computations so our hash can still be secure but is calculated faster.

 After pushing the nullifier, we update the `tally` to reflect this vote.
 As we know from before, a private function cannot update public state directly, so we are calling a public function.